-In recent years marijuana has grown in popularity, with claims about its medicinal benefits being well-publicized.
-Because it is often used as a medicine, many people consider using weed as relatively safe, especially compared with dangerous drugs such as opioids.
+In recent years cannabis has grown in popularity, with claims about its medicinal benefits well-publicized.
+Because it is often used as a medicine, many people consider cannabis as relatively safe, especially compared with drugs of abuse such as opioids.

-However, like any medicine, weed can cause some unpleasant side effects.
+However, like any medicine, cannabis can cause some unpleasant side effects.
 The infamous herb is probably best known for its effects on the brain, which range from mildly impaired coordination and memory to full-blown paranoia in some people.
 Cannabis can also cause some physical side effects.
-The most common of these include a dry mouth, dry eyes, and dizziness.
-One of the more unusual, but potentially serious, side effects is chest pain.
+The most common of these include dry mouth, dry eyes, and dizziness.
+One of the more unusual but potentially serious side effects is chest pain.

-Of course, millions of people across the globe disregard the potential respiratory health concerns of marijuana consumption for its recreational (and/or medical) benefits.
-But on an actual physiological level, why do some people find that their chest hurts after smoking weed?
+Of course, millions of people across the globe disregard the respiratory health concerns associated with marijuana consumption because of its recreational (and/or medical) benefits.
+But on an actual physiological level, why do some people find that their chest hurts after smoking cannabis?
 Let’s take a closer look…

 The Anatomy of the Chest – and Why Smoking Weed Might Hurt It

-To understand why marijuana may cause chest pain, first we need to be familiar with the anatomy of the chest.
-And to be sure, you probably don’t recall much from your high school anatomy days, so let’s take a little bit of a refresher.
+To understand why cannabis may cause chest pain, first, we need to be familiar with the anatomy of the chest.
+And since you may not recall much from your high school anatomy days, let’s take a little bit of a refresher.

 Potential Causes of Non-Marijuana Related Chest Pain

-Because of this, it can be hard to know whether your chest pain is a sign of something serious and requires medical attention.
+It can be hard to know whether your chest pain is a sign of something serious that requires medical attention.
 As a general rule, you should contact your physician urgently or call 911 if your chest pain: